are you in?

 What’s the traffic strategy that works best for you?

 Once again, I don’t bother doing anything other than running my podcast.
 I speak, people listen, and then they buy.
 It is a very, very simple method, which is why podcasting is the holy grail for marketers if they manage to do it right.

 What online course platform are you using?

-WordPress and Zaxaa to take payments through PayPal.
+I use WordPress instead of a typical online course platform and then Zaxaa to take payments through PayPal.

 It works and is simple to do.

 Are there any features you wish it had?